MichelleInnovates/Bank-of-Flatiron/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you 8can run:

 ### `npm start`